top of page

 Also, fair warning, some teachers may need some training up front on how to interact with the students and what the goal of the program is!

-How to Accommodate Your Mail Delivery Program
+How to Accommodate and Modify Your Mail Delivery Program

 file folder with tactile symbol for low vision students